mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > "Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should.”
 Dr. Ian Malcom, Jurrasic Park

- * Avoid local optimisations at expense of improving the system
- * Don’t solve all the problem
+ * Avoid local optimisations at expense of improving the system of * Don’t solve all the problem
  * Master the art of saying no. This will give you more time to focus on the strategic high value initiatives

 ### Reduce the cost of software